settinge/Belly_Button_Biodiversity/README.md

 ## How to Run Code

-1).
-Pull Github repository down into a folder you have created 2).
-Navigate to the Github repository in your source code editor (VSCode, PyCharm etc).
+1. Pull Github repository down into a folder you have created

+2. Navigate to the Github repository in your source code editor (VSCode, PyCharm etc)

-3).
-Navigate into StarterCode>index.html
+3. Navigate into StarterCode>index.html

-4).
-Right click on index.html and choose the option to "open with live server" 5).
-Enjoy!
+4. Right click on index.html and choose the option to "open with live server"

+5. Enjoy!

 ## Overview